Josepe75/pvlab/README.rst

 On the other hand, author's hope is that ``pvlab`` will eventually turn into a **community-developed library**, so contributions and constructive comments are welcome.
-At this respect, ``pvlab``adopt the aim of providing resources in the context of measurement, calibration, determination of uncertainty, validation techniques and potentially, many other utilities for the improvement of data treatment for solar sensors
+At this respect, ``pvlab`` adopts the aim of providing resources in the context of measurement, calibration, determination of uncertainty, validation techniques and potentially, many other utilities for the improvement of data treatment for solar sensors